ngmachado/Waterfall/README.md

 Merkle-drop don't manage or hold tokens, if tokenProvider don't approve or doesn't have enough token amount, eventually the claim will revert.

+The merkle tree generated from given data can generate a unbalanced tree.
+We are not adding fake or double information to balance the tree.

 ## Kudos

 - [merkle-distributor](https://github.com/Uniswap/merkle-distributor)